oldmartijntje/vertical-dinosaur/README.md

 # vertical-dinosaur
 JavaScript (ported from [Diagonal Dinosaur](https://github.com/oldmartijntje/diagonal-dinosaur), which is TypeScript) EJS MongoDB webapp Template📋

-**Note:** This project is a port of the original TypeScript version to JavaScript.
-All TypeScript code and configuration have been removed.
+This port is v1.1.0 of [Diagonal Dinosaur](https://github.com/oldmartijntje/diagonal-dinosaur) (which never officially released).
+This port will not be updated to future [Diagonal Dinosaur](https://github.com/oldmartijntje/diagonal-dinosaur) versions.

 This requires you either one of the followig:
 - You run mongodb locally